 Since 1894 Ino Schaller has made figures in papier-maché, a craft that they pass on from one generation to the next.

-The squat glittery mushroom is handmade in the original antique mold and hand-signed at the bottom.
-It's about 4" high and has a diameter of 3.5".
-It takes about seven days to make one.
+The glittery pig is handmade in Germany.
+It's about 6" high and 10" long.
+It takes around seven days to make one.

 PAPIER MACHE CRAFT

 The production of papier-mâché figures as filling figures for sweets began as early as the 19th century and had its cradle in the Neustadt/Sonneberg area.
 The method of manufacture from that time can still be seen in the toy museum in Neustadt: In the beginning, a mixture of flour and glue was used.
 Later, in the 1920s, this process was refined, and since then, Ino's papier-mâché figures have been cast according to the old family recipe.
 A production method that, by the way, is only mastered by a few artisans today.

 The production process of a figure takes about seven days.
 A liquid mass of paper, paste, and other additives are prepared.
 This is then poured into a handcrafted two-piece mold the following day.
 Excess water initially escapes into the porous mold.
 The next day, the slightly dried cast is carefully removed from the mold and slowly dried further in a temperature-controlled room.
 On the fourth day, the figures are prepared for further processing.
 In the remaining days, the figures can be artistically hand-painted and decorated with creative details such as landscapes and decorations.
 Glimmer, glass beads, and fur provide appealing special effects.
 This makes each figure unique.

 When the company founder Carl Schaller laid the foundation for his family business with the production of filling figures made of papier-mâché in 1894, he could not have guessed that even 120 years later, his company would still be around and that the famous papier-mâché figures from Meilschnitz would be distributed and sold all over the world.